bindu-javelin/release-noestimation/README.md

 MAX_RESULT=How many issues get by JIRA API to resampling for estimating delivery time of project?

-LAST_PULL=The number of days, how many days will be kept the project datas in SQLite database.( min 1 day )
+LAST_PULL=The number of days, how many days will be kept the project data in SQLite database.( min 1 day )